 Parks & Facilities Worker I

 This is an entry level-level classification.
 Some positions may require a valid Commercial Applicator’s Certificate, and involve the use of mechanized spraying equipment for the application of pesticides and herbicides.
-This class is further distinguished by need for greater independence of judgment and action and because incumbents may act as a lead worker with other Park Workers.

 Prerequisites: Any combination of education and experience that has provided the knowledge, skills and abilities necessary for a Parks & Facilities Worker I. A typical way of obtaining the required qualifications is to possess the equivalent of one year of experience in the care and maintenance of parks and recreation facilities, or related work, valid California Driver License, and a high school diploma or equivalent.